Gromov width of the disk cotangent bundle of spheres of revolution: Applications of ECH tools

+We note that the self-linking number $sl(o_{p,q}) = -p-q+pq$ is nonnegative provided $\min\{p,q\}>1$.
+Therefore, the sum of the linking numbers terms in the grading $\eqref{gradingech}$ is nonnegative and the degree of an orbit set is bounded from below by the sum of the Conley--Zehnder indices of the orbits that constitute the orbit set.

 The proof of Lemma \ref{mergulho} makes clear that $\alpha(c)$ is the action of any Reeb orbit in the torus corresponding to a point in $\Omega_c$ which the tangent line passing through it has rational slope $-1$.
 There are two such points.
-After our perturbation these two circles of orbits become four distinguished orbits, say $\gamma_e, \gamma_h, \overline{\gamma}_e$ and $\overline{\gamma}_h$.
-The subscripts $e,h$ distinguish the type (elliptic or hyperbolic) of the orbit.
-It follows from the definition that $c_3(S^*\mathcal{E}(1,1,c),\lambda_\varepsilon)$ is the action of a nullhomologous orbit set with degree $6$ and a simple computation yields
+After our perturbation these two circles of orbits become the four distinguished orbits $e_{1,1}, \overline{e}_{1,1}, h_{1,1}$ and $\overline{h}_{1,1}$.
+It follows from the definition that $c_3(S^*\mathcal{E}(1,1,c),\lambda_\varepsilon)$ is the action of a nullhomologous orbit set with degree $6$.
+A simple computation yields